meadowingc/obsidian-trackbear/README.md

 This tracks which project the note belongs to, gives it a unique ID (survives renames), and remembers the last word count so it can calculate changes.
 Your actual note content never gets sent anywhere - only word counts.

+I understand having an unwanted entry in the frontmatter is not really that nice, but it's the only way I could think of to make this whole setup work even when _synching_ across multiple devices!
+Since the _sync state_ is stored in the note then this is also synched with the note, and syncing from other devices _just works_.

 ## Common issues

 **"Please set your TrackBear API key"**